Caligula artifact found to be a coffee table in New York City

-ROME — The Roman Emperor Caligula is renowned for his sadistic, debauched rule of ancient Rome that lead to his assassination after just four years in power.
+ROME — The Roman Emperor Caligula is renowned for his sadistic, debauched rule of ancient Rome that led to his assassination after just four years in power.

 Now Italian and American authorities are wondering how a piece of his decadent lifestyle — an elaborate inlaid marble mosaic from one of his ceremonial ships — wound up as a coffee table on Manhattan's Upper East Side.